TylerYep/wolfbot/README.md

 # Development
 ## September 2018
+Major refactoring update.
+No new features added yet, but the next primary focus will be on getting a conversation between roles - each character has more than one statement and is able to convey different types of information.
+This will enable us to give varying confidence levels to Wolf accusations, and even allow us to add more evil roles, like the Tanner and Minion.
 By rough estimate, with 12 roles, there are roughly 250 million different games that can occur (role assignments, and then switching scenarios).
+This is sufficient reason to develop AI that can face this challenge, and the introduction of multiple statements will only push this number higher.

 ## June 2018